The Board of Education endorses the use of field trips to extend the educational program beyond the confines of the classroom.

 In the case of an emergency or an unanticipated danger, a planned field trip may be cancelled at the discretion of the Superintendent, the school principal or designee.
 In the event of this cause for cancellation, the district is not responsible for the loss of fees or payments incurred by families if expended monies cannot be recovered.
 The safety of the children is paramount.

 When the field trip extends and/or enriches the curriculum, all students in a class or grade for which the field trip is planned shall be allowed to attend, with parental permission.
 Additional students may be included with the permission of the principal and the parent/guardian.
 The exemption of students from participation in field trips shall be at the discretion of the building administrator or designee.
-Each school day that a student spends on a field trip shall be considered a school day for purposes of student attendance and discipline (e.g., student suspensions or expulsions).
+Each school day that a student spends on a field trip shall be considered a day for purposes of student attendance.
 Students who attend field trips are obligated to complete missed assignments and classroom work/tests without penalty.
 Teachers may waive student assignments and classroom work/tests, without penalty, at their discretion.Any student who is suspended or expelled from school for a period of time that includes a field trip shall be precluded from attending that field trip just as they would be precluded from attending school.

 A field trip is a school-sponsored activity and all school policies, rules and regulations that apply to school sponsored activities also apply to field trips.This has important implications for student, teacher and chaperone behavior.The Board shall enforce this standard regardless of any less restrictive local or national laws that may exist, or variances in culture or customs.Students, teachers and chaperones should be aware that they are required to comply with any local and foreign laws that are more restrictive than Connecticut and U.S. laws.

 In addition, the school system may immediately require the return of any student, teacher or chaperone from the field trip for disciplinary reasons.
-Such student, teacher or chaperone shall be responsible for his or her full field trip costs regardless of any field trip time missed for disciplinary reasons.
+Such student, teacher or chaperone shall be responsible for their full field trip costs regardless of any field trip time missed for disciplinary reasons.

 All chaperones shall adhere to the same behavior policies as students.